New Farm Storage Building (Kimberly, ID)

 Description

 The U.S. Department of Agriculture (USDA), through its Agricultural Research Service (ARS), is soliciting proposals for the construction of a New Farm Storage Building at the Northwest Irrigation & Soils Research Laboratory in Kimberly, Idaho.
-The project entails constructing a heated, insulated pre-engineered steel structure approximately 40 feet by 60 feet, with an optional 1,200 square foot lean-to addition, requiring all necessary labor, materials, and supervision to meet specified plans and standards.
-This initiative is part of the USDA's commitment to enhancing agricultural infrastructure, ensuring compliance with federal regulations, and promoting sustainable practices.
-Interested contractors must submit their proposals by May 5, 2025, with an estimated construction budget between $500,000 and $1,000,000.
-For further inquiries, contact Spencer Hamilton at spencer.hamilton@usda.gov.
+The project entails constructing a heated, insulated pre-engineered steel structure measuring approximately 40 feet by 60 feet, with an optional lean-to addition, and requires the contractor to provide all necessary labor, materials, and supervision in compliance with federal regulations.
+This initiative is part of the USDA's commitment to enhancing agricultural infrastructure, ensuring adherence to safety, environmental standards, and quality control throughout the construction process.
+Interested contractors must submit their proposals by May 28, 2025, with a project budget estimated between $500,000 and $1,000,000; for further inquiries, contact Spencer Hamilton at spencer.hamilton@usda.gov.

 Point(s) of Contact